Weary of turmoil and division, most teens still voice faith in future, Post-Ipsos poll finds

 The survey of 1,349 teens was conducted online in May and June primarily through Ipsos’s randomly recruited panel of U.S. households.
 Overall results have a margin of error of plus or minus three percentage points, and the relatively large sample allows comparison of White, Black, Hispanic and Asian teens.

 These young people are part of what is likely the most diverse cohort in the nation’s history.
-New census data shows that the country’s under-18 population is majority-minority for the first time, with White children making up 47.3 percent of that age group compared with 53.5 percent in 2010.
+New Census Bureau data shows that the country’s under-18 population is majority-minority for the first time, with White children making up 47.3 percent of that age group compared with 53.5 percent in 2010.
 Their childhoods have been marked by racial justice protests and a growing societal acceptance of LGBTQ people.
 Most also perceive significant discrimination against a wide range of groups in American society.
 Black and transgender people topped the list, with about 6 in 10 teens saying Black people are treated unfairly very or somewhat often and an almost equal share saying the same thing about transgender people.

 [A teen led a Black Lives Matter protest in his small town.
 A cross was burned in his yard.]